wechaty/docusaurus/docusaurus/docs/polyglot/openapi/overview.md

 ## Getting help

 Wechaty has a community of very helpful contributors on different platforms you can join to get help from.
-Before joining any of the communities, we recommend that you read our Code of conduct]o that you adhere to our community guidelines.
+Before joining any of the communities, we recommend that you read our Code of conduct that you adhere to our community guidelines.
 A full list of the different Wechaty communities can be accessed from the [Wechaty community](https://wechaty.js.org/docs/community/) section of this documentation.